January 2019 application deadline: Dec. 28

 I originally approached Daphne because I wanted to make my writing quicker, happier and better.
 She has thoroughly helped me with all three of these, and at times inadvertently serving as a life coach as well as a writing coach!

 What I think has been the most helpful for me has been Daphne’s gentle enforcement of a consistent writing habit and her daily coaching through email.
-Her tips are often short and simple, or even things I already know but have not been practicing.
-Like a true coach, Daphne is a constant reminder to keep my head down, nose on the ball, legs apart, shoulders straight, etc., to help my writing progress and excel.
+Her tips are often short and simple, or even things I already know but have not been practising.
+Like a true coach, Daphne constantly reminds me to keep my head down, nose on the ball, legs apart, shoulders straight, etc., to help my writing progress and excel.

 Well worth the money

 Even though I’m a professional communicator, I’ve always hated writing.
 Taking Daphne’s program turned this around 180 degrees.
 I now look forward to writing, and I’m doing it regularly, quickly, and with little-to-no stress.
 Thank you, Daphne, for everything.
 Your course was well worth the money.

 Tipp City, Ohio